 So there was considerable interest in the 1930 Australian tour of England.

 For the 22 year old Bradman, this was his first cricket tour, and first trip outside of Australia.
 But his reputation preceded him; he had already scored two test centuries, and a mountain of runs in state cricket.

-English fans were eager to see this young cricket wunderkind for themselves.
+English fans were eager to see this young cricket wunderkind.
 They were also bullish about their team’s prospects; England had won the previous two Ashes series, and had a strong all-round side.

 Australia would start as underdogs.

-Live broadcasts of state cricket were trialled later in 1925.
+Live broadcasts of state cricket were trialled in 1925.